 Crassula perfossa, Crassula conjuncta, Crassula nealeana

-Crassula perforata is a small, shrubby and sprawling succulent up to 18 inches (45 cm) tall.
-The stem is erect, fleshy, later prostrate and woody.
-The leaves are opposite, gray-green edged in pink, with small, whitish or pink dots on the margin, up to 0.8 inch (2 cm) long and up to 0.5 inch (1.3 cm) wide and grey-green with reddish margins.
+Crassula perforata is a small, somewhat shrubby and sprawling succulent that grows up to 18 inches (45 cm) tall.
+Erect first, the fleshy stems become prostrate and woody over time.
+The leaves are triangular, up to 0.8 inch (2 cm) long and up to 0.5 inch (1.3 cm) wide and grey-green with reddish margins.
 They grow in opposite pairs.
-The flowers are very small, star-shaped and white in color.
+The flowers are very small, star-shaped, white to pale yellow and appear in spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).